Volkswagen Type 2: Third generation (T3; 1979)

-The Volkswagen Type 2 (T3), (T25 within the UK) or Vanagon in the United States, the T3 platform was introduced in 1979, and was one of the last new Volkswagen platforms to use an air-cooled engine.
+The Volkswagen Type 2 (T3), known as the T25 in the United Kingdom and as the Vanagon in the United States, was introduced in 1979, and saw the introduction of the T3 platform, and was one of the last new Volkswagen platforms to use an air-cooled engine.
 The Volkswagen air-cooled engine was phased out for a water-cooled boxer engine (still rear-mounted) in 1983.
-Compared to its predecessor the T2, the T3 was larger and heavier, with square corners replacing the rounded edges of the older models.
+Compared to its predecessor, the T3 was larger and heavier, with square corners replacing the rounded edges of the older models.
 The T3 is sometimes called "the wedge" by enthusiasts to differentiate it from earlier generations.